 On your OpenAPS rig, the xdrip-js library can read directly from the Dexcom transmitter, similar to xdrip+ on the phone.
-It replaces the iPhone Dexcom mobile app, or xdrip+ on the phone, they cannot be used simultaneously (and you cannot use more than one rig with xdrip-js at a time).
-However, you can use a Dexcom receiver at the same time as xdrip-js.
+It can be configured to replace either the Dexcom receiver or the iPhone Dexcom mobile app / xdrip+ on the phone.
+In Alternate Channel (receiver emulation) mode, xdrip-js can be used simultaneously with a phone app.
+You cannot use more than one rig with xdrip-js alongside a phone, but it is possible to configure one rig to emulate a phone and one rig to emulate a receiver if desired.
 (The gitter channel for xdrip-js and related stuff is at https://gitter.im/thebookins/xdrip-js - head there for questions about setup.)
 There are two ways to use the xdrip-js library (you can only use one at a time on the rig):